Forbidden Archeology: Academic analysis

 Several reviewers (Murray, Feder, Wodak, & Oldryod) say that Forbidden Archeology proposes a "conspiracy theory" and argue that science in general and paleoanthropology in particular are more open than the book's authors would have us believe: "[Dissenting] voices in the literature evidences the fact that there is not some conspiratorial 'cover-up' in palaeoanthropology."

-Feder, in his review, notes that neither Thompson nor Cremo is an archeologist or paleoanthropologist.
+Feder, in his review, notes that neither Thompson nor Cremo is an archaeologist or paleoanthropologist.
 He says they fail to give due credit to the advances in technique that distinguish science in recent times from that of the nineteenth century.
 And he brings forward various objections to their analysis of eoliths, stone artifacts sometimes regarded as tools.